dumitrulunic/custom_protocol/README.md

     - The client that receives the chat request can accept or decline it.
     - If the chat request is accepted, the clients can start sending messages to each other.
     - If the chat request is declined, the clients can send chat requests to other clients.
     - The clients can also disconnect from the chat at any time.
+Write 'quit' to disconnect from the chat.
     - The server will keep track of all the active clients and their connections.
     - The server will also keep track of all the active chats and their connections.